 Access to energy can improve women’s social, economic and political status, reducing the time and effort involved in household chores, providing better health and educational conditions, expanding income-generating opportunities, and easing their participation in public affairs.

 ‘We must learn from the experience of one another.
 The AREA network does exactly this: It brings people together from different nations and with different backgrounds.’

 Anthony Ighodaro, Chair AREA Steering Committee; Founder and CEO, Solarsolve Nigeria

 ‘Like the discovery of steam power or of the printing press, photovoltaics has the potential to change people’s lives forever.
 Now we need a mindset change.
 That is a lifetime quest.’

-Andreas Wagner, Head Sales & Distribution, Bosch Solar Energy AG, South Africa
+Andreas Wagner, Head Sales & Distribution, Bosch Solar Energy, South Africa

 ‘It is not about a contest between men and women.
 It is not about competition.
 There are different gender needs and this is what we have to target.’